dagraham/etm-dgraham/README.md

     # and 'White' as the foreground color while leaving the other style settings
     # unchanged.
 	#### end cfg.yaml ####

+See [Saved Queries](#saved-queries) for more information about queries that allow for replaceable parameters.

 Note that in the 'dictionary' entries above, the components must be indented (using 2 spaces not tabs).
 E.g., the illustrative alert entry would be: